Skip to content

 You should also inform your insurer if you plan to rent your home out while you are away – and maybe take out landlord insurance

-Make sure you tell your travel insurer about any pre-existing conditions before you buy a policy.
+Yes you can get travel insurance with pre-existing conditions but make sure you tell your travel insurer about them before you buy a policy.
 Some common conditions will be covered as standard, while some will mean you need to pay an extra premium for cover.
 Some serious conditions might be excluded by mainstream insurers and you will need to look for a specialist insurer instead.

 If you don’t tell your insurer about a pre-existing condition and then make a claim for that condition, your claim may be rejected and your policy made void.